 D’Aria Winery: Delicious Wines on the Deck

 For me, D’Aria is the grand dame in the Durbanville Wine Valley… With a longstanding history, a beautiful farm setting and a wide range of offerings – everything from function catering to Poplars Restaurant and lovely guest cottages – it is certainly a well-rounded, popular choice.

 What makes it special: It has got to be its delightful wines (all of which, from what I have sampled to date, taste great) and unique wine tasting setting.
 This offers a choice between a chilled indoor lounge, spacious lawn area or even the fun deck section.

-While the wine tasting is self-service (you choose an option and then pay before enjoying the tasting) – in my experience, the staff on hand are helpful and provide good insight into the different wines available to you.
+While the wine tasting is self-service (choose an option and pay before your tasting)… In my experience, the staff on hand are helpful.
+They also provide good insight into the different wines available to you.

 The sparkling wines are particularly excellent.
 My favourite, the Music Range, gives a nod to the more whimsical and musical things in life, with names like Soprano, Pop Song and Rock Song.

-The setting is memorable and soothing and on weekends, D’Aria pumps with people, showing how popular its wine tasting facility and wines really are.
+The setting is memorable and soothing and on weekends, D’Aria pumps with people.
+This goes to show just how popular its wine tasting facility and wines really are.